 Career & Major Exploration

-It is our goal as Career Education staff to support UWF students and alumni at every stage of the career development process.
+It is our goal as Career Development and Community Engagement staff to support UWF students and alumni at every stage of the career development process.
 Each Argo’s journey is different, and we are eager to assist throughout the career planning process.
-Career Education offers various forms of support and resources to facilitate student and alumni career and major exploration.
+Our staff offers various forms of support and resources to facilitate student and alumni career and major exploration.

 Career and Major Coaching

 Career and major coaching is provided to all UWF students and alumni and is offered by appointment.
 Learn about the importance of aligning your Values, Interests, Personality, and Skills (VIPS) with a major or career and set SMART goals to keep you on track.
-Call the office to schedule your appointment today or request one online.
+Call the office to request an appointment or schedule an appointment online through Handshake.

 Explore Majors and Careers Online